sidharthrajaram/CrystalBall/README.md

 ![Cover](cover.png?raw=true "Cover")

+## Crystalball is a statistical method of predicting outcomes of NBA games.
+Accuracy has varied from 64% to 68% over the last couple of years that it has been operational.
+Feel free to predict NBA games using the simple script as outlined below.

 Notes for the 2020-2021 Season:

 ##### No home or away dis/advantages due to no in-person attendance at games (COVID-19)